-Taipei fared no better than Taichung in the weather department, but holing up in our hostel on Ki’s birthday was out of the question.
-Our trusty plastic raincoats saved the rainy day as did our plain old Spartan Slippers.
+Taipei fared no better than Taichung in the weather department, but holing up in our hostel was out of the question.
+Our OOTD of plastic raincoat and Spartan rubber slippers saved the rainy day.
 Bare feet could be wiped dry, mesh sneakers not so.
-Outfitted accordingly, we took on the pouring rain on our evening promenade, or Ice Capades actually, across wide and open Liberty Square.
+Outfitted accordingly, we took on the pouring rain on our evening promenade that turned into a kind of Ice Capades across wide and open Liberty Square.

 Pelted by relentless rain, we skidded through the square to the National Concert Hall on our way back to the subway station.
-Under its upturned pagoda awning was invitingly dry, and we hunkered down by a red pillar, which proved to be a vantage point for people-watching.
-Soon, well-heeled people started trickling in, but they all paid us no mind.
+Under the upturned pagoda awning was invitingly dry and we hunkered down by a red pillar, which proved to be a vantage point for people-watching.
+Soon, well-heeled concertgoers started trickling in, but they all paid us no mind.

 Dinner consisted exclusively of street food from an open-air food festival we chanced on near Taipei 101.
 Only a handful of stalls were still open, some about to pack up.
 We were the last customers for the rainy night.

 And so it came to pass that Ki’s 50th birthday was wet and wildly spur of the moment.
 I was nearly apologetic for the less than ideal circumstances.
 Rain literally dampened the celebration, but the same rain brought spontaneous and unique experiences.
 Ki posted this caption on Facebook: